ascillitoe/SU2/README.md

 `DD_GAMMA_MAX`: Maximum blending factor to blend original RANS and new Aij fields together i.e. `Aij_new = (1-gamma_max)*Aij_orig + gamma_max*Aij_DD`

-`DD_N_MAX`: The blending factor gamma is ramped up intil iteration `n=n_max`, where `gamma=gamma_max`.
+`DD_N_MAX`: The blending factors gamma and alpha are ramped up until iteration `n=n_max`, where `gamma=gamma_max` and `alpha=alpha_max`.

-`TKE_PERTURB=YES/NO`: If yes then perturb the original RANS TKE field by delta_logk, if NO then use the k and w from the k and w equations, with the k production set as the exact production term corresponding to the perturbed Reynolds stress field i.e. Pk=tau_ij:grad(U).
+`DD_ALPHA_MAX`: Blend the turb. kinetic energy (TKE) field between the exact one i.e. with the k production set as the exact production term corresponding to the perturbed Reynolds stress field i.e. Pk=tau:grad(U), and the original RANS TKE field perturbed by delta_logk i.e. `TKE=(1-alpha)*TKE_exact + alpha*TKE_perturbed`. `DD_ALPHA_MAX=0` gives a strategy like the "continuation" solver described by [Kaandorp and Dwight](https://arxiv.org/abs/1810.08794), `DD_ALPHA_MAX=1` gives a strategy similar to [Wang et al.](https://arxiv.org/abs/1606.07987).
+Ideally, if the DNS anisotropy tensor is fed in (by perturbing the eigen-values and vectors), using the exact TKE production (`DD_ALPHA_MAX=0`) should result in convergence to something near to the DNS flow field (assuming no significant non-local turbulence effects).
+However, in practice, this appears to be sensitive to the initial condition and mesh quality (perhaps because both of these can lead to under prediction of grad(U)).
+Therefore, blending in some of the perturbed TKE field (at least at first) can be useful.

 `WRITE_DIST=YES/NO`: Write the wall distance field to the solution file (can be useful as an input feature for machine learning approaches).